-For the building height standard at 310 CMR 9.51(3)(e), an MHP must specify an alternative height limit that ensures that, in general, new or expanded buildings for nonwater-dependent use will be relatively modest in size, as appropriate for the harbor in question, in order that wind, shadow, and other conditions of the ground-level environment will be conducive to waterdependent activity and public access.
+For the building height standard at 310 CMR 9.51(3)(e), an MHP must specify an alternative height limit that ensures that, in general, new or expanded buildings for nonwater-dependent use will be relatively modest in size, as appropriate for the harbor in question, in order that wind, shadow, and other conditions of the ground-level environment will be conducive to water-dependent activity and public access.
 The approval standards focus on how a building's mass will be experienced at the public open spaces on the project site, especially along the waterfront and key pathways leading thereto.
-New building heights that exceed that Waterways standards also include appropriate offsets.
+New building heights that exceed that Waterways standards also include appropriate offsets and depend on the implementation of appropriate amplifications.